Renormalization flow for the 2D nonlinear stochastic heat equation: pointwise statistics and universality: Induction on scales

 Therefore, \cref{prop:solnapprox} tells us that, for all $t\in[t_{0},t_{1}]$, we have

-\item \emph{Applying the key approximation in the large. } Now that we have approximated $\clG_\tau v_t$ by a solution to the original SPDE with $\rho\setto\widetilde\rho$, we seek to leverage the fact that this ``coarsened'' SPDE will again satisfy the key approximation \cref{eq:QSPDEapprox-3} due to the choice of parameters \cref{eq:Q2choice-1}.
+where $\widetilde{\m{V}}$ denotes the evolution operator for \cref{eq:SPDE} with noise $\dn \widetilde{W}$ in place of $\dn W$. \item \emph{Applying the key approximation in the large. } Now that we have approximated $\clG_\tau v_t$ by a solution to the original SPDE with $\rho\setto\widetilde\rho$, we seek to leverage the fact that this ``coarsened'' SPDE will again satisfy the key approximation \cref{eq:QSPDEapprox-3} due to the choice of parameters \cref{eq:Q2choice-1}.
 We continue to fix $t_{0}\in[T_{0},T_{1}]$.
 We wish to apply \cref{eq:QSPDEapprox-3} again, this time with time shifted by $t_{0}$ and the choices

+We call this approximation ``in the large'' because it is applied to the coarse-grained field.
 We need to check the hypotheses.
 By \cref{prop:QSPDEbasecase}, we have

 We also note that by \cref{prop:Jsigmaub}, we have

 It follows that $\beta_*(\widetilde\sigma) \leq \widetilde \beta$.
 We choose

 and take $\overline{\beta}\setto\widebartilde{\beta}$ in \cref{def:QSPDE}.
 Note that the interval in \cref{eq:betatildeoverlinechoice} is nonempty because \cref{eq:Q2choice-1} yields $Q_2'<\beta^{-2}$.
 Then \cref{eq:QSPDEapprox-3} gives us a function $\widetilde{\omega}=\omega_{\widetilde{\sigma},Q_{2}',\widebartilde{\beta},\ell}$ such that for all $p\in[0,(Q_{2}'-Q_{1})/(1-Q_{1})]$, whenever